bce99/USDT-Contract-Indexer/README.md

 ## Overview

 This project involves developing and deploying an ERC20 smart contract indexer application on an AWS EC2 instance that integrates with Prometheus for metrics collection and Grafana for visualization.
 The application tracks USDT transactions and other relevant data.
+To verify if certain step is fulfill, you can refer to screenshots in ```/contract-indexer/screenshots```.

 ## Table of Contents